Day-trippers report that the Sierra Railroad is no longer in operation.

-Travelers journeying through the California’s Central Valley looking for a unique dining experience should check out the Sierra Railroad Dinner Train.
+Travelers journeying through California’s Central Valley looking for a unique dining experience should check out the Sierra Railroad Dinner Train.

-Launched in the 1970s, the Sierra Railroad Dinner Train playfully imitates the famous Sierra Railroad’s rich history, which dates back to the 1800s, when Thomas S. Bullock constructed a railroad through the Sierra Nevada foothills, which transported passengers and supplies used to connect California’s Gold Country to the rest of the world.
+Launched in the 1970s, the Sierra Railroad Dinner Train playfully imitates the famous Sierra Railroad’s rich history, which dates back to the 1800s.
+Thomas S. Bullock constructed a railroad through the Sierra Nevada foothills, which transported passengers and supplies used to connect California’s Gold Country to the rest of the world.

-Today, the Sierra Railroad is the third oldest railroad in North America, and besides carrying freight and passengers, became famous during the modern age and dubbed as “The Movie Railroad” for making over 300 movies, commercials and television shows.
+Today, the Sierra Railroad is the third oldest railroad in North America, and besides carrying freight and passengers, became famous during the modern age and dubbed as “The Movie Railroad” for making over 300 movies, commercials, and television shows.

-Falling into depression, decades later the railroad was revitalized by new ownership and now shares its rich history with thousands of visitors a year on the Sierra Railroad Dinner Train.
+Falling into depression, decades later, the railroad was revitalized by new ownership and now shares its rich history with thousands of visitors a year on the Sierra Railroad Dinner Train.

 Never before has a railroad offered guests such an opportunity to experience the fascination and nostalgia of the early railroads as a regular attraction.

-The Sierra Railroad Dinner Train. runs two to four times a month on average, the train disembarks from the small rural town of Oakdale and heads eastward towards the Sierra Nevada foothills in eastern Stanislaus County.
+The Sierra Railroad Dinner Train.
+Runs two to four times a month on average, the train disembarks from the small rural town of Oakdale and heads eastward towards the Sierra Nevada foothills in eastern Stanislaus County.

 And while open year-round, the most popular time to ride the train is during the spring, when the landscape is filled with lush grasses and plant life.
 However, those that want to experience a train ride in summer or winter have nothing to worry about, as the trains have both air-conditioned dining coaches and open-air observation cars.